schnorea/SystemInspector/README.md

 Access the web interface at http://localhost:8080 and:

-1. Upload your "before_install.tar.gz" project
+1. Upload your Mode 1 projects to see broad changes
-2. Upload your "after_install.tar.gz" project
+2. Generate Mode 2 configuration directly in the web interface
-3. Compare the projects to see what changed
+3. Upload Mode 2 projects for detailed file content comparison
 4. Explore file differences and export results

 ## Installation